 Millions of parents chose camp for their child or teen because of the immense benefits of the experience.
 Not only does camp foster making new friends and learning 21st century life skills like independence, problem-solving, and teamwork, but it’s also fun!
-As the summer fades and children return to school, ACA chief executive officer, Peg Smith, reminds parents to pack a few extra items from camp in the school backpack:
+As the summer fades and children return to school, former ACA chief executive officer, Peg Smith, reminds parents to pack a few extra items from camp in the school backpack:

 - Confidence — All through the camp experience, children and youth have tried new activities and been successful; they feel empowered.